What Is TouchPoint?

-It takes between two and three hours to restore the charge, and TouchPoints need to be charged weekly regardless of whether they are used.
+It takes between two and three hours to restore the charge, and TouchPoint needs to be charged weekly regardless of whether they are used.

-We found reviews for TouchPoints in a variety of places online.
+We found reviews for TouchPoint in a variety of places online.

 Many noted that the app had to “update” for several minutes every time they tried to use it, and some stated that it never successfully connected with the device- a significant problem for people who were using the device to relieve anxiety in the first place.

-Others found it frustrating that TouchPoints only worked with an internet connection.
+Others found it frustrating that TouchPoint only worked with an internet connection.

 Many noted that their children had better focus throughout the school day when they wore them and that they were less likely to get overwhelmed or act out.

-Wearable tech for stress relief is a booming industry right now, and there are several competitors to TouchPoints on the market today.
-We chose to see what the Spire Mindfulness and Activity Tracker and Vitali to see how they differed from TouchPoints.
+Wearable tech for stress relief is a booming industry right now, and there are several competitors to TouchPoint on the market today.
+We chose to see what the Spire Mindfulness and Activity Tracker and Vitali to see how they differed from TouchPoint.

 The Spire Mindfulness is an Apple Device that connects to your iPhone through an app to monitor your physical symptoms throughout the day and encourage relaxation.
 A companion device can be worn clipped on your pants or bra, and the device sends notifications to your phone throughout the day with updates on your physical state and suggestions for better relaxation.

-Unlike TouchPoints, Spire will last for an entire week on a single charge, and it also works as a step counter and calorie tracker.
+Unlike TouchPoint, Spire will last for an entire week on a single charge, and it also works as a step counter and calorie tracker.
 It retails for about $130.